This post may contain affiliate links. Please read our disclosure policy.

 - Do not overcook – slow cookers vary: Every slow cooker runs at slightly different temperatures.
 Start checking at the lowest time setting, especially if yours runs on the high-temperature side.

-- To thicken: As this cooks juices from the chicken with thin the gravy.
+- To thicken: As this cooks, juices from the chicken will thin the gravy.
 If desired, thicken with a cornstarch slurry.
-Mix ¼ cup of cold water and 3 tablespoons of cornstarch together and pour into the gravy and stir until combined.
+Mix 2 tablespoons of cold water and 2 tablespoons of cornstarch together and pour into the gravy and stir until combined.
 Cook for 10 or 15 minutes until thickened.

 - To thin or stretch gravy: Add in broth, milk, or heavy cream at the end of cook time and stir together.